TezosTaqueria/taqueria/design-docs/state-architecture.md

 })
 ```

 The above defines an operation that when executed, would compile a contract using the _compile_ task provided by the current plugin.
+An operation can represent a the execution of a task, or some arbitary process defined in TypeScript.

 To create this operation, the end-developer would execute: